ray-oh/Optimus-Documentation/docs/index.md

 OPTIMUS RPA borrows many concepts from leading open-source RPA solutions like ***[TagUI](https://github.com/aisingapore/TagUI)*** and ***[Robot Framework](https://github.com/robotframework/robotframework)***:

 1. **Keyword-Driven**: making automation scripts easy to create, readable and maintainable.
 Keywords can be reused across different automation cases, enhancing efficiency.

 2. **Extensibility**: supports extensions through libraries written in Python.
 This allows you to integrate various tools and technologies.
 Apart from Python, Optimus can also run Excel macros and batch scripts.
 As Optimus scripts are created using Excel, it is easy to enhance the automation flow with Excel formulas and macros.

 3. **Versatile Syntax**: uses a plain text syntax, which is accessible to both technical and non-technical users.
 This makes it easier for teams to collaborate on automation.

 4. **Reporting and Logs**: generates detailed reports and logs to help analyze automation results and debug issues effectively.

 5. **Enterprise Level Security**:  solution is installed locally, and user has full control on how his/her data is stored and managed.

 A special call out to Ken Soh who developed TagUI and inspired the creation of OPTIMUS RPA.
-You can check out this article by Matthew David (Digital Leader at Accenture) [comparing TagUI with other top 5 opensource RPA solutions](top5rpa.md):
+You can check out this article by Matthew David (Digital Leader at Accenture) [comparing TagUI with other top 5 opensource RPA solutions](top5rpa.md).

-> TagUI is a multilayered and sophisticated tool with a rich scripting language that lets you complete complex RPA instructions.
+> _TagUI is a multilayered and sophisticated tool with a rich scripting language that lets you complete complex RPA instructions.
 You develop each set of instructions, referred to as "flows," with TagUI's scripting language and save it in a text file with the extension ".tag."
-You can then execute each flow using a terminal window/command prompt.
+You can then execute each flow using a terminal window/command prompt._
 >
-> Each flow script can identify the following:
+> _Each flow script can identify the following:_
 >
-> - Instructions to visit a website or open an application
+> - _Instructions to visit a website or open an application_
-> - Where to click on the screen
+> - _Where to click on the screen_
-> - Which content to type
+> - _Which content to type_
-> - IF and LOOP instructions
+> - _IF and LOOP instructions_
 >
-> The richness of TagUI's scripting language makes it a favorite of our team.
+> _The richness of TagUI's scripting language makes it a favorite of our team.
 We can get the tool up and running quickly, scripts can be shared as .tag files to create a library, and maintaining the library of scripts is easy.
-TagUI is good for mid-level or advanced teams implementing RPA.
+TagUI is good for mid-level or advanced teams implementing RPA._

 The current version of OPTIMUS has been enhanced to use ***[Microsoft Playwright](https://playwright.dev/)*** as the web browser automation engine.
 Microsoft Playwright is a leading open-source framework designed for web browser automation and testing.
 It is a modern successor to Selenium, and supports all modern browsers and automation in a number of programming languages.
 With features like automatic waiting for elements and mobile web testing, Playwright takes web automation to another level of reliability and efficiency.